service@fannal.com +86-571-85161516

 OCR (Optically Clear Resin)

-• Ideal for larger or curved displays
+• Better suited for large-size or ruggedized displays

-4. Optical Bonding and Surface Treatment
+Optical Bonding and Surface Treatment

 Optical bonding works synergistically with other surface enhancements such as: